Jorge Armando Pérez

 JA Pérez is a Cuban humanitarian, author, and evangelist.
-He has written more than 20 books under the pseudonym of Jorge Armando Pérez Venâncio, taking the second last name of Venâncio, in honor of his grandfather, Francisco Venâncio.
+He has written more than 50 books under the JA Pérez name and 5 under the pseudonym of Jorge Armando Pérez Venâncio, taking the second last name of Venâncio, in honor of his grandfather, Francisco Venâncio.

 Early life

-J.A.
-Pérez was born in a small village named El Gabriel, in the province of Havana, Cuba.
+JA Pérez was born in a small village named El Gabriel, in the province of Havana, Cuba.
 He has two younger brothers.
 His father, Armando Pérez Martín, is a radiologist; his mother, Teresita Juana María Hernandez, is an English teacher and controller for an American tobacco company.

 His twin younger brothers suffered from health problems as children, requiring frequent hospitalizations.
 Consequently, Pérez spent most of his childhood years under the care of his maternal grandparents, Francisco Venâncio Hernandez and Hilda Alfonso.

 Early influences

 Pérez was influenced greatly by his grandfather Francisco, who was known in El Gabriel as "Pancho el Largo" (meaning "Tall Frank" in English).
 Francisco was a tall man, born and raised by monks in a monastery in the Canary Islands.

 When Pérez was young, his grandfather would read him short stories and passages from an old Nacar Colunga Bible.
 By the time Pérez was five years old, he knew all of Aesop's Fables by heart.